firesidefiction/firesidefiction.github.io/_posts/2017-07-11-we-who-stay-behind.md

 #### About the Author

 Karl Dandenell is a first-generation Swedish American, survivor of Viable Paradise XVI, and active member of the Science Fiction Writers of America.
 He lives on an island near San Francisco with his family and 2 cat overlords.
 He is fond of strong tea and distilled spirits.
-When not sitting in project meetings, he reads a lot of speculative fiction, and serves as a First Reader for The Magazine of Fantasy & Science Fiction.
+When not sitting in project meetings, he reads a lot of speculative fiction, and serves as a First Reader for _The Magazine of Fantasy & Science Fiction_.